glendonC/glendonC/README.md

 - Building tools that bridge AI, design, and human context
 - Most of my professional work lives on **Bitbucket** (DTCC), but my personal builds live here
 - Projects often center around real-world messiness — language, identity, and intuitive interfaces
-- Outside of tech: I’m probably exploring cafes, learning Korean, or healing up to return to ⚽
+- Outside of tech: Piano practice, learning Korean, or healing up to return to ⚽

 ---